Abstract submission is now open. Deadline: 30 November 2018

 Notification of abstract acceptance and presentation format

 It is the responsibility of the corresponding/presenting author to inform all co-authors of the abstract’s status.
-Please notify the Conference Secretariat if you have not received notification.
+We aim to send out notifications by the end of December 2018.
+Please notify the Conference Secretariat if you have not received notification within four weeks after the abstract submission deadline.
 If your abstract is accepted, one author is required to register for the conference and present the paper as scheduled.
-Guidelines for preparing your oral and/or poster presentations will be sent after your abstract has been accepted.

 - Posters need to meet the following dimensions: A0 size (approx 33" x 47"), portrait format